coertklaver/solve-it/README.md

 If you want to generate your own from the raw data (useful if you are adding or editing content), a utility script is provided, `reporting_scripts/generate_excel_from_kb.py`.
 This python3 script will generate an Excel spreadsheet (solve-it.xlsx) based on the current version of the json data (using the solve-it.json categorisations).
 This uses the Python xlsxwriter package.

 A another utility script `reporting_scripts/generate_evaluation.py` can be used with a list of technique IDs provided as command line arguments.
-This provides a repackaged checklist of the supplied technqiues, with their weaknesses and potential mitigations.
+This provides a repackaged checklist of the supplied techniques, with their weaknesses and potential mitigations.
 This can be used to review a case, an SOP, a tool workflow, and more.
 See example in [SOLVE-IT examples repository](https://github.com/SOLVE-IT-DF/solve-it-examples/tree/main/forensic_workflow_example_forensic_imaging).

 ## Organisation of the techniques
 The file `solve-it.json` is the default categorisation of the techniques, but other examples are provided in `carrier.json` and `dfrws.json`.